December 8, 2025

 Next Steps After a Duke Early Decision Deferral

-1. Submit a Letter of Continued Interest (LOCI)
+Submit a Duke Letter of Continued Interest (LOCI)

 How to Write a Duke LOCI